desmos-labs/desmos/x/posts/spec/02-concepts.md

 ### Last Edited Date
 The las time the post has been edited.

+### Owner
+The owner of the post.
+This is the user that can edit or delete the post.
+Usually this is the same as the author, but it might be different if the post ownership has been transferred.

 ## Attachment
 An attachment represents any kind of media that can be attached to a post, such as (but not limited to): an image, a GIF, or a poll.